syncfusion-content/windowsforms-docs/WindowsForms/Calculation-Engine/Supported-Formulas/Math-Trigonometry.md

 **Remarks:**

-* The absolute value of the multiple is used, so that the `CEILING.PRECISE` function returns the mathematical ceiling irrespective of the signs of number and significance.
+* `CEILING.PRECISE` uses the absolute value of the multiple, ensuring that the function rounds up regardless of the signs of the number or significance.